Rosario Dawson: 2002–2014: Career progression

 She starred as Becky in Clerks II (2006).
-In Back to the Well, documentary about the making of the series, she stated that the donkey show sequence was what made her decide to take the role.
+In Back to the Well, a documentary about the making of the series, she stated that the donkey show sequence was what made her decide to take the role.
 In May of the same year, Dawson co-created and co-wrote the comic-book miniseries Occult Crimes Taskforce.
 She was at the 2007 San Diego Comic-Con to promote the comic.
 She co-starred with former Rent alumna Tracie Thoms in the Quentin Tarantino throwback film Death Proof in 2007, part of the Tarantino/Robert Rodriguez double feature Grindhouse.
 She produced and starred in Descent alongside friend Talia Lugacy, whom she met at the Lee Strasberg Academy.
 On July 7, 2007, Dawson presented at the American leg of Live Earth.

 In 2008, Dawson starred with Will Smith in Seven Pounds and in Eagle Eye, produced by Steven Spielberg.
 Beginning in August, she starred in Gemini Division, an online science-fiction series.
 In the animated series Afterworld, she voiced Officer Delondre Baines.
 On January 17, 2009, Dawson hosted Saturday Night Live.
 Later in the year, she voiced Artemis of Bana-Mighdall in the animated film Wonder Woman.

 In 2009, Dawson performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
 In 2009, Dawson also voiced the character of Velvet Von Black in Rob Zombie's animated feature, The Haunted World of El Superbeasto.
 For the Kasabian album West Ryder Pauper Lunatic Asylum, she is featured singing on the track "West Ryder Silver Bullet".

 In 2010, she starred in the films Percy Jackson & the Olympians: The Lightning Thief as Persephone, and Unstoppable as railway yardmaster Connie Hooper.
 In 2013, she appeared in the independent film Gimme Shelter.
 Also in 2013, Dawson appeared in Danny Boyle's critically acclaimed psychological thriller Trance opposite James McAvoy.
 In the film, Dawson's full nudity, including a shaved vulva, was, according to her, crucial for the role and generated considerable attention and discussion.

 She appeared in Top Five in 2014, for which she was nominated for the Critics' Choice Movie Award for Best Actress in a Comedy.
 The following year, she reprised her role as Gail in Sin City: A Dame to Kill For.